asimihsan/notes/[frwk] ios_notes.md

 	-	Storyboards? iOS 5 and later only.
 	-	Core Data?
 Better for structured data.
 -	p20: key objects in an iOS app.
+-	p21: in iOS 5 and later app delegate is dispatched events if `UIApplication` doesn't handle it.
+Reference: _`UIResponder` Class Reference_.
+- p31: what is in an app bundle.
+	-	p34: how to access bundle.
+References: _Resource Programming Guide_, _Bundle Programming Guide_.
+-	p37, fig 3-1: state changes in iOS app.
+-	p39: fig 3-2: launching an app into the foreground.
+-	p40, fig 3-3: launching an app into the background. no UI, just handles events. can tell on `applicationState` property of shared `UIApplication` object (p41).
+-	p42: what to do in app delegate's `application:didFinishLuanchingWithOptions:`.
+	-	check launch options dictionary, why was app launched.
+	-	initialize critical data structures.
+	-	prepare window and views.
+	-	use saved preferences and state to restore.
+-	p44, fig 3-4: handling alert-based interruptions.
+-	p45: what to do when an interruption occurs, i.e. app delegate's `applicationWillResignActive`:
+	-	stop timers and periodic tasks
+	-	stop any running metadata queries (iCloud)
+	-	do not initiate new tasks
+	-	pay movie / audio playback
+	-	suspend any dispatch queues or operation queues executing non-criticial code.
+	-	close references to files protected by `NSFileProtectionComplete`.
+	-	you can continue processing network requests and other time-sensitive tasks.
+-	reverse the above in `applicationDidBecomeActive`
+-	p47, fig 3-5: moving from foreground to background.
+-	p48, what to do when moving to background, i.e. `applicationDidEnterBackground`, you have 5 seconds
+	-	when `applicationDidEnterBackground` returns the system take a screenshot.
+Hide sensitive information before this returns.
+	-	save user data and state to disk with a background thread.
+	-	free up as much memory as possible.
+	-	can call `beingBackgroundTaskWithExpirationHandler:` method for long-running tasks.
+-	can use default notification cener to register for `UIApplicationDidEnterBackgroundNotification`
+-	p50, fig 3-6: transitioning from the background to the foreground, also via `UIApplicationWillEnterForegroundNotification`.
+-	p51, table 3-2: notifications delieverd to waking apps.
+-	be sure to respond to changes in app's settings when coming back to foreground (p53).
+-	p54, fig 3-7: processing events in the main run loop.
+-	p56: multitasking support in `UIDevice.ultitaskingSupported`.
+-	p57: call `beginBackgroundTaskWithExpirationHandler` before any criticl task you want to protect from immediate termination on backgrounding.
+Need to `endBackgroundTask` eventually, or killed anyway.
+-	p60: declare what long-running background task resources you need in `Info.plist`, e.g. `location`.
+-	p61: tracking user location in background. significant-change (recommended), foreground-only, and background.
+-	p65: being a responsible background app:
+	-	always cancel listening sockets in backgrounding; you can't listen anyway.
+	-	prepare to handle socket failure.
+	-	always save state on suspension.
+	-	release unneeded memory.
+	-	stop using shared system resources, e.g. address book.
+	-	avoid updating windows and views.
+	-	remove sensitive info from screen.
+	-	do minimal work.
+-	p67: can explicitly opt out of backgrounding, just dies on suspension.
+-	p81: using SQLite on iCloud only supported if you use Core Data.
+-	p88: declaring `UIRequiredDeviceCapabilities` in `Info.plist`, e.g. `gps` and `location-services`.
+-	p98: settings bundle for app settings. use for unfrequently-changed settings, else put directly in app.
+-	p105: preserving the state of your app's user interface. walk your view controller hierarchy.
+-	p107: protecting data using on-disk encryption.
+-	p112: configuring reachability interfaces using `SCNetworkReachabilityRef`.
+Reference: _System Configuration Framework Reference_.
+-	p120: Critical app data in `<Application_Home>/Documents`.
+-	p121: Non-critical for iOS 5.1+ in `<Application_Home>/Library/Application Support`, else `<Application_Home>/Library/Caches`
+-	p123: can do _Simulate Memory Warning_ in iOS Simulator.
+-	p123: `-mthumb` to reduce code size by 35%, but not if you use floating point arithmetic.
+-	p128: level-wise, `NSStream` on top then `CFNetwork` then BSD sockets.

 ### 05: Cocoa Fundamentals Guide